Riverview Park (Chicago): Racism and closing

-The former grounds are now home to Riverview Plaza shopping center, the Chicago Police Area 3 Detective Division, DePaul College Prep High School, dental equipment manufacturer Hu-Friedy Manufacturing, and Richard Clark Park, part of the Chicago Park District.
-The south end of Clark Park has a wooded area where many of the Riverview Park foundations are still visible and is currently used as a bicycle dirt jump and pump track park maintained by the Chicago Area Mountain Bikers.
+The grounds eventually became home to the Riverview Plaza shopping center, the Chicago Police Area 3 Detective Division, DePaul College Prep High School, dental equipment manufacturer Hu-Friedy Manufacturing, and Richard Clark Park of the Chicago Park District.
+The south end of Clark Park has a wooded area where many of the Riverview foundations are visible; it's used as a bicycle dirt jump and pump track park maintained by the Chicago Area Mountain Bikers.
 A sculpture entitled Riverview by local artist Jerry Peart stands in front of the police station.

 Memorabilia

-Many items from Riverview, as well as many paintings portraying the park, were on display at Riverview Tavern, located on the corner of West Roscoe Street and Damen Avenue from 2005 to 2018.
-The Riverview Carousel continues to operate at Six Flags Over Georgia.
-It was the only ride to be saved.
+Many items from Riverview, as well as paintings of the park, were displayed at Riverview Tavern (West Roscoe and Damen Avenue) from 2005 - 2018.
+The Riverview Carousel, the only ride from the park to be saved, continues to operate at Six Flags Over Georgia.

 Bally and Williams tie-ins

-The 1972, Bally Manufacturing Corporation pinball machine Fireball was named after the park's Fireball roller coaster.
-Also, Bally's Aladdin's Castle amusement arcade division was renamed from Carousel Time to honor the closed Riverview Park and the Aladdin's Castle funhouse.
-Bally's Aladdin's Castle pinball machine was also inspired by the same funhouse at Riverview.
-The 1979 Williams Electronics' pinball game Flash as well as their 1985 Comet was named after the park's roller coasters with these names.
-Bally Manufacturing Corporation and Williams Electronics, Inc. had their headquarters and primary manufacturing facilities just west of Riverview Park during the later years of the park's operating life.
+Bally Manufacturing Corporation and Williams Electronics had their headquarters and primary manufacturing facilities just west of Riverview during the park's later years.
+Fireball, Bally's 1972 pinball machine, was named after Riverview's Fireball roller coaster.
+Bally's Aladdin's Castle amusement arcade division (formerly Carousel Time) was renamed to honor the Aladdin's Castle funhouse; the Aladdin's Castle pinball machine was similarly inspired.

+Williams Electronics' pinball games Comet (1985) was named after a Riverview roller coaster, and Screamo (1959) showed various rides.
+Williams' 1990 amusement park-themed pinball machine FunHouse was also inspired by Riverview; the Riverview Carousel is depicted on the machine's backglass.